10 Yoga Poses Perfect for Stretching Before Bed

 Targets: hips, glutes, lower back

 - Raise left leg straight up towards ceiling (or as high as you can), bend right knee outward, and place right ankle against left quad.
 Move hand behind left leg and pull left leg towards body.

-Climb into bed and lie down, legs slightly apart and stretched out in front of you, arms long by your sides with palms up.
+- Climb into bed and lie down, legs slightly apart and stretched out in front of you, arms long by your sides with palms up.
 Close your eyes and bring focus to breath.